Burgos: Museums

 Burgos has a total of 10 museums, the newest being the Museum of Human Evolution (the 10th most visited museum in Spain).

 Museum of Human Evolution

 The Museum of Human Evolution was inaugurated on 13 July 2010.
-Its foundation is based on the archeological site of Atapuerca located 20 km east of Burgos.
+Its foundation is based on the archaeological site of Atapuerca located 20 km east of Burgos.
 The Atapuerca site has been designated a UNESCO World Heritage Site.
 It contains several caves, where fossils and stone tools of the earliest known hominids in West Europe have been found, near Atapuerca Mountains.

 The museum also allows the visitor to travel to the archaeological site and biological park.

 Museum of Burgos

 It summarizes the history of the province of Burgos.
 It has important objects and documents from all the ages, starting from Atapuerca, passing to the Romans and Iberians, and finishing in the contemporary period.
 These include the traditional sword of El Cid.

 The museum is located in the renaissances palaces, the House of Íñigo Angulo and the House of Miranda, which has a main patio that structures the museum.